 It has been an interesting few days for me trying to decide which product I wanted to review first.
 The reason I picked the Roccat Kone [+] was to do with an interest in the brand as well as the actual product.
 Most of you who have seen the Kone[+] about will know its a few years old by now.
-It still have a lot of great features to offer.
+It still has a lot of great features to offer.

 The shape is pleasant to hold, and the soft touch rubberised coating feels good.
 The thumb rest does feel a bit strange.
-On all the other mice i have used the thumb rest blends into the back of the mouse.
+On all the other mice I have used the thumb rest blends into the back of the mouse.
 The Kone [+] has a distinct notch which feels strange at first, after trying a few different ways of holding the mouse it starts to make sense why they did this - it gives a more secure grip, especially when reaching for buttons.

 The cable is plastic coated and nothing special.
-Its long enough at 2m to reach to just about any USB port.
+It's long enough at 2m to reach to just about any USB port.
 The USB connector is really good, it has notches on the sides, so when you go to unplug it - it is easy to grip and pull out.
-The connector even has the roccat branding and Kone [+] printed on it, so your not going to confuse it easily unless you're reaching around the back of your system and you cannot see what your doing, even then chances are you will feel the connectors shape.
+The connector even has the Roccat branding and Kone [+] printed on it, so your not going to confuse it easily unless you're reaching around the back of your system and you cannot see what your doing, even then chances are you will feel the connectors shape.

 Without the software installed the mouse defaults to colour cycling the lights with a breathing effect.
 Pressing the back button on the side turns all four of the lights blue, a nice visual indicator.
 The back button is referred to as button 5 in the software as well as being configured as the easyShift[+] button.
-The easyShift[+] feature is a modifier which allows you to access a second layer of options on the mouse.
+The easyShift[+] feature is a modifier which allows you to access the second layer of options on the mouse.
 This effectively doubles the number of macros/options you can have on the mouse.
 Once you install the software you can change which button becomes the modifier and what macros are assigned to the buttons.
 There are a large number of popular games that already have predefined macros as well as the option to edit the predefined ones or make your own custom ones.
-As you will see in the picture below the list of supported games covers most of the popular ones including: Starcraft 2, World of Warcraft, Guild Wars, Left4Dead, Bioshock 2, Counter Strike and many more.
+As you will see in the picture below the list of supported games covers most of the popular ones including Starcraft 2, World of Warcraft, Guild Wars, Left4Dead, Bioshock 2, Counter-Strike and many more.

 In front of the mouse wheel is another button, which by default acts as a windows button - opening your start menu.
 If you used in conjunction with the easyShift[+] button it will launch the mouse driver software.
 Both the default and easyShift[+] setting for this button can be changed via software.